Exabyte-io/documentation/docs/compute/levels-queues.md

 **Notes**:

-1. maximum number per single cluster, may be administratively adjusted depending on load
+<span class="c-red">1</span>. maximum number per single cluster, may be administratively adjusted depending on load

-2. jobs are charged according to the number of core-seconds consumed
+<span class="c-red">2</span>. jobs are charged according to the number of core-seconds consumed

-3. maximum number of cores per node depends on the cluster and is shown in platform [here](https://platform.exabyte.io/clusters)
+<span class="c-red">3</span>. maximum number of cores per node depends on the cluster and is shown in platform [here](https://platform.exabyte.io/clusters)

-4. jobs are charged according to the number of node-seconds consumed
+<span class="c-red">4</span>. jobs are charged according to the number of node-seconds consumed

-5. charged according to the number of whole (integer) node hours consumed
+<span class="c-red">5</span>. charged according to the number of whole (integer) node hours consumed